 In daily usage, most of us don't write more than 10GB per day, and many days we don't write at all.
 You do the math.

 Familiar software, design and features

-The drive achieves this level of endurance by using Samsung’s latest 3rd generation 2-bit V-NAND MLC NVMe flash memory.
+The drive achieves this endurance level by using Samsung's latest 3rd generation 2-bit V-NAND MLC NVMe flash memory.
 It shares the same new Phoenix controller with the 970 Evo, however.
-The control is designed to cope with heat and allow the drive to handle long operating without slowing down.
+The control is designed to cope with the heat and allow the drive to handle long operating without slowing down.

 For security, the 970 PRO supports 256-bit full disk encryption with Microsoft's eDrive and TCG Opal 2.0.
 As a result, business users can secure their data and manage their storage via remote administration in theft or loss.